FIWARE-Ops/marinera/documentation/GETTING_STARTED.md

 ## Preconditions

-Since this repository concentrates on deploying the plattform, we require the underlying infrastructure to be already setup in a defined way.
+Since this repository concentrates on deploying the platform, we require the underlying infrastructure to be already setup in a defined way.
 The listed preconditions have to be met and are constantly tested, but it might also work on comparable alternative setups.

 <B>The following preconditions need to be fulfilled before starting :warning: :</B>